-PERSONS WITH DISABILITIES: If you have a disability you should notify your instructor in each of your classes or your supervisor that you have a disability and will require assistance in case of an emergency.
-Instructors or supervisors must notify emergency response personnel, either police or fire department, of any persons with disabilities in their classes or area of responsibility.
+PERSONS WITH DISABILITIES: If you have a disability you should notify your instructor in each of your classes that you have a disability and will require assistance in case of an emergency.
+Instructors must notify emergency response personnel, either police or fire department, of any persons with disabilities in their classes or area of responsibility.